nicolashernandez/PyRATA/README.md

 ## Features
 -------------
 In short, PyRATA
-* provides regular expression matching operations over more complex structures than a list of characters (string), namely a sequence of features set (i.e. list of dict in python jargon).
+* provides regular expression matching methods over more complex structures than a list of characters (string), namely a sequence of features set (i.e. list of dict in python jargon);
+* in addition to the re methods, it provides data structure modification methods to substitute, update or extend the data structure itself;
-* offers a similar API to the python re module,
+* offers a similar re API to the python re module in order not to disturb python re users;
-* follows the Perl regexes de facto standard in terms of language syntax,
+* degines a pattern matching language whose syntax follows the Perl regexes de facto standard;
-* is implemented in python 3,
+* is implemented in python 3;
-* can be used for processing textual data but is not limited to (the only restriction is the respect of the data structure to explore)
+* can be used for processing textual data but is not limited to (the only restriction is the respect of the data structure to explore);
-* is released under the MIT Licence which is *a short and simple permissive license*
+* is released under the MIT Licence which is *a short and simple permissive license*;
-* fun and easy to use
+* is fun and easy to use.

 ## Brief introduction
 -------------